Bay-class tugboat

 The Bay-class tugboat is a class of 140 ft icebreaking tugboats of the United States Coast Guard, with hull numbers WTGB-101 through to WTGB-109.

-They can proceed through fresh water ice up to 20 in thick, and break ice up to 3 ft thick, through ramming.
-They can also ram pressure ridges of up to eight feet in thickness.
+They can proceed through freshwater ice up to 20 in thick, and break ice up to 3 ft thick, through ramming.
+They can also ram pressure ridges of up to 8 feet in thickness.
 These vessels are equipped with a system to lubricate their progress through the ice, by bubbling air through the hull.